javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

 So, for the task of turning something into an array, `Array.from` tends to be more universal.

-## Get a new copy of an object/array
+## Get a new copy of an array/object

 Remember when we talked about `Object.assign()` [in the past](https://javascript.info/object#cloning-and-merging-object-assign)?

-It is possible to do the same thing with the spread operator!
+It is possible to do the same thing with the spread syntax.

 ```js run
 let arr = [1, 2, 3];